Skip to Content

 In this guide, I share the best Kenai Fjords cruise options, my experience and insights about the most popular 6-hour boat tour, as well as essential tips to help you plan your trip and make the most of this unforgettable adventure.
 Find out!

 Good to know: The remote Kenai Fjords National Park is best explored from the water.
 The nearest town is Seward, a popular cruise port and the end station of the Coastal Scenic route on the Alaska Railroad.
-Seward is also just a 2.5-hour drive from Anchorage.
+Seward is also just a 2.5-hour drive from Anchorage (and is a very popular day trip from the city).
 All this makes it very easy to add the Kenai Fjords excursion to any Alaska itinerary.

 READ ALSO: Best Things to Do in Seward + Itinerary for 1-3 Days